vogelsgesang/datacloud-jdbc/README.md

 # Salesforce DataCloud JDBC Driver

 With the Salesforce Data Cloud JDBC driver you can efficiently query millions of rows of data with low latency, and perform bulk data extractions.
-This driver is read-only and forward-only.
-It requires Java 8 or greater.
+This driver is read-only, forward-only, and requires Java 8 or greater.
+It uses the new [Data Cloud Query API SQL syntax](https://developer.salesforce.com/docs/data/data-cloud-query-guide/references/dc-sql-reference/data-cloud-sql-context.html).

 ## Getting started